secretstartups/handbook/sales/field-operations/field-enablement/field-team-recognition/index.html.md

 **When to use #thanks**

-1. Giving thanks exclusively to team members outside of Sales. (i.e. Team member wants to thank Product for releasing a meaningful feature that is crucial in a deal.)
+1. Giving thanks exclusively to team members outside of Sales (i.e. team member wants to thank Product for releasing a meaningful feature that is crucial in a deal).
 1. General thanks around coffee chats, meetings, answered questions, assisting fellow team members, troubleshooting, manager appreciation, etc.

 ### Additional Resources for Recognition